rumkin/crewman/readme.md

-# Service Proxy
+# Crewman

-This proxy server is made to implement web os components to manipulate operation system and monitor data.
-It work like Nginx but for microservices.
+Crewman is a microservice framework for DevOps and web applications.
+It provides user authorization and service stacking.

 ## Concept

-Just place socket file into `/var/service-proxy/service-name.sock` and get access to it from web as `http://your-host:4444/service-name/`.
+Run crewman.
+Put into `/var/crewman/services` service configuration like `service.toml`.
+And access to it from network as `http://127.0.0.1:4444/service/`.

 ## License